Founder crops

+Definition

+In 1988, the Israeli botanist Daniel Zohary and the German botanist Maria Hopf formulated their founder crops hypothesis.
+They proposed that eight plant species were domesticated by early Neolithic farming communities in Southwest Asia (Fertile Crescent) and went on to form the basis of agricultural economies across much of Eurasia, including Southwest Asia, South Asia, Europe, and North Africa, in a single process.
+The founder crops consisted of three cereals (emmer wheat, einkorn wheat, and barley), four pulses (lentil, pea, chickpea, and bitter vetch), and flax.
+They were amongst the first domesticated plants in the world.
+These founder crops were domesticated in the Pre-Pottery Neolithic period, between 10,500 and 7,500 years ago.

 Different species formed the basis of early agricultural economies in other centres of domestication.
 For example, rice was first cultivated in the Yangtze River basin of East Asia in the early Neolithic.
 Sorghum was widely cultivated in sub-Saharan Africa during the early Neolithic, while peanuts, squash, and cassava were domesticated in the Americas.

 Domestication

-All of the founder crops are native to Southwest Asia and were domesticated in the Pre-Pottery Neolithic period, between 10,500 and 7500 years ago.
+All of the so-called founder crops are native to Southwest Asia and were domesticated in the Pre-Pottery Neolithic period.
+Many other crops were domesticated in West Asia during the Neolithic, as well as elsewhere, independently, in later periods.